true1ck/BugSeek/SETUP_MEDIATEK.md

 ### If APIs stop working after copying .env.mediatek to .env:

 ✅ **FIXED!** The new `.env.mediatek` includes all necessary configurations:
-- Database path (absolute path for Windows)
+- Database path (relative path - portable across systems)
 - API configuration for frontend-backend communication
 - CORS settings for cross-origin requests
 - All Flask and upload settings